Saturday, January 15, 2022

 Santa Susana Foothills

-till a valley brims with their dusty breath,
+till a valley brimmed with their dusty breath

-till a vulture droops through their sockets and cavities,
+and now a vulture droops through sockets and cavities,

 maybe Charles Manson’s rusty chassis,